 - Processing – the transformation or enhancement of messages into data that can be more easily used for analysis.

 - Storage – the storage of the data in a storage backend that can scale in a cost-efficient way.

 - Analysis – the ability to monitor and troubleshoot with the help of search and visualization capabilities.

 ELK to the rescue

-The ELK Stack — or the Elastic Stack as it’s being called today — is the world’s most popular open source log analytics platform.
+The ELK Stack is the world’s most popular open source log analytics platform.
 An acronym for Elasticsearch, Logstash and Kibana, the different components in the stack have been downloaded over 100M times and used by companies like Netflix, LinkedIn, and Twitter.